Jiahui-Feng/jiahui-feng.github.io/_pages/about.md

   - /about.html
 ---

-# This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

 My research lies primarily in the field of Dynamical Systems, with a specific focus on Hyperbolic Theory and its generalizations.
 My work aims to bridge the gap between uniform and non-uniform hyperbolicity by investigating Mean Hyperbolic Systems.